 - Disneyland Drive to Ball Road 6:20 a.m. to 7:26 a.m.
 (Accessible only by foot)

 - Angel Stadium 6:45 a.m. to 9:20 a.m.
 (Accessible via Orangewood Ave. entrance)

 - Disneyland Hotel, Disney’s Paradise Pier Hotel and ESPN Zone 7:00 a.m. to 10:00 a.m.

 - Spectators who purchased a ChEAR Zone package will have reserved seating in the Finish Line area.

 You can also see a detailed map of the course that helps illustrate where these viewing areas are in the race here.

 The Disneyland Health and Fitness Expo is also open to the general public on September 3 from 12 p.m. to 8 p.m., and September 4 from 9 a.m. to 6 p.m.
 This event, located in the Disneyland Hotel Exhibit Hall, features the opportunity to experience the latest in running and fitness equipment as well as the opportunity to get running tips during the speaker series.

 Good luck to all athletes participating in the Disneyland Half Marathon Weekend!

-posted on August 31st, 2010 by Thomas Smith, Social Media Director, Disney Parks
+posted on August 31st, 2010 by Thomas Smith, Editorial Content Director, Disney Parks

 Regular readers of the Disney Parks Blog know we like to get the week going with a puzzler.
 And this week, it’s an image that requires a keen eye to identify.
 Look closely — this face watches over guests as they begin a journey into the past at one of our parks.
 But do you know where? (answer after the jump)